-2. Data processing when visiting our website
+2. Data processing as part of a visit to our website

 2.1 Log Files

-Every time a data subject accesses our website, general data and information are entered and stored in registration files of our system:
+Every time a data subject accesses our website, general data and information are entered and stored in the registration files of our system:

-- -information about the request and the transmission address (protocol version, HTTP method, referrer, client application identification string (UserAgent));
+- information about the request and the transmission address (protocol version, HTTP method, referrer, client application identification string (UserAgent));

-- -a message indicating whether the data call was successful (HTTP status code).
+- a message indicating whether the data call was successful (HTTP status code).

-2.2 Malware detection and log analysis
+2.2 Malware detection and log data analysis

-The legal basis for temporary data storage is Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation).
-Data storage and analysis are absolutely necessary to ensure the possibility of using the site and its smooth operation.
-Consequently, there is no possibility of objection on the part of the person concerned.
+The legal basis for temporary storage and analysis of data is Article 6, Chapter 1, paragraph f of DS-GVO (General Data Protection Regulation).
+Data storage and analysis are absolutely necessary to ensure the possibility of using the website and its smooth operation.
+Therefore, there is no possibility of objection on the part of the person concerned.

-3. Data processing in connection establishment
+3. Data processing in the process of establishing communication